-All of our coffee is organically grown and bought at prices above the so-called Fair Trade price.
-And almost all of our coffee is bought directly from small-scale farmer groups that we have long-standing relationships with through a socially-responsible buying group that we helped start in 1999.
+All of our coffee is organically grown and purchased at prices exceeding even the standard Fair Trade prices.
+Nearly all of our coffee is bought directly from small-scale farmer groups that we've had long-standing relationships with through Coop Coffees- a socially responsible buying group that we helped start in 1999.

 Coop Coffees now has 24 members who together annually import about five million pounds of coffee.

 Cooperative Coffees started when Bongo Java and six other small roasting companies joined together to redefine the relationship between coffee farmer and importer.
 As its name suggests, the group is a legal entity that shares ownership amongst its members.
 Like the name suggests, the group of like-minded roasters works cooperatively to develop long-term relationships with farmers who have also created a coop to pool their resources to improve quality, afford processing equipment and economically market their coffee.

-Before 1999, direct trade between roasters and farmers was a darn rare thing because transportation economics didn’t make sense.
-Importing only made sense in big amounts (called containers).
-And only big roasters needed lots of any one coffee and only big estates produced lots of similar tasting coffee.
+Before 1999, direct trade between roasters and farmers was a rare thing because transportation economics didn’t make sense.
+Importing only made sense in large amounts (called containers)- only big roasters needed lots of any one coffee and only big estates produced lots of similar tasting coffee.
 Instead, roasters could buy from importers who buy containers and then find customers to sell it to in smaller lots.
 Small-scale farmers were at the mercy of the market and frequently had to sell locally at a lower price.